andrewsitiel/AppNotes/README.md

 # AppNotes

-Back-End of a application for management of notes developed with NodeJs and using SQLite3 as SGBD.
+Back-End of an application for management of notes developed with NodeJs and using SQLite3 as SGBD.

 ## Techs